janearc/cooking/recipes/pumpkin/chorizo-sage-stuffed-pumpkin.md

 Empty the soyrizo and daiya into a large bowl.
 Remove the seeds and meniscus (the white part) from the peppers and place into the bowl with the soyrizo.
 Mince the shallots (leaving a couple larger pieces if you like, for accent or taste), and add to the bowl.
 Chop the green onions finely, leaving aside two.
 Place the chopped onions in the bowl.

-Cut one of the potatoes coarsely, and set aside.
-This will bake in the pumpkins.

-Dice the other potato, and toss in a skillet with olive oil and finely chopped sage, salt and pepper to taste.
-Let it get crispy and cooked.
+Dice the potatoes, and toss in a skillet with olive oil and finely chopped sage, salt and pepper to taste.
+Let them get crispy and cooked.
 This will be used to season the "casserole".
 Throw the olive oil, potatoes, and everything from the skillet, into the bowl with the soyrizo.
-Add the coarse-cut potatoes.

-Add a handful of fresh cilantro, stemmed and chopped very finely, and a small amount of fresh sage, minced even more finely (two leaves the size of your thumb might do); sage is strong, but contributes to the tone of this dish which is intended to convey a very autumn character.
+Add a handful of fresh cilantro, stemmed and chopped very finely, and a small amount of fresh sage, minced even more finely (four leaves the size of your thumb might do); sage is strong, but contributes to the tone of this dish which is intended to convey a very autumn character.

 Put the pasta on the stove (cook to al dente, about 9 minutes), and begin cutting the tops off the pumpkins.
 You want to give yourself room to work inside the pumpkin, so make sure you are working down about two inches from the top.
 You're not making a jack-o-lantern, you're essentially building a vessel to cook within, so keep that in mind as you make the incision with the knife; draw a thin line first with the tip of the blade and make sure that it matches up after a once-around, then push the knife in, and go over your line gently.